polowis/blog/_posts/2020-02-21-reflection-journal-#2:-the-flask-microframework.md

 ```
-But still, it did not satify me.
+But still, it did not satisfy me.
 I tried to improve it.
-And here is my additional feature on routing and controller
+After many hours, here is my additional feature on routing and controller

 ```python
 from app import app